-Ghella S.p.A., its subsidiary and associated companies have adopted a whistleblowing policy that establishes how to make confidential reports about infringements or suspected violations of the code of ethics, policies, company guidelines, crimes envisaged by Model 231 or other irregularities in the application of internal procedures.
-This policy is disclosed through reporting channels made available to the employees and external stakeholders.
-A guided IT portal was set up as the preferred conduit to submit reports, guaranteeing confidentiality for the whistle-blower's identity.
+Ghella S.p.A., its subsidiary and participated companies have adopted a whistleblowing policy that establishes the methods for making confidential reports about violations or suspected violations of the code of ethics, policies, company guidelines, crimes envisaged by the Model 231 or other irregularities in the application of internal procedures, using channels made available to employees and external stakeholders.
+A guided IT portal was set up as the preferred conduit to submit reports, guaranteeing the confidentiality of the whistleblower's identity.